MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Reset your site-wide settings.

 ### [Remove-CMProgram](Remove-CMProgram.md)
-Removes programs from a Configuration Manager package.
+Remove a program from a package.

 ### [Remove-CMQuery](Remove-CMQuery.md)
 Remove a Configuration Manager query.

 ### [Remove-CMReportingServicePoint](Remove-CMReportingServicePoint.md)
-Removes a reporting service point.
+Remove a reporting service point.

 ### [Remove-CMResource](Remove-CMResource.md)
 Removes a Configuration Manager resource.

 ### [Remove-CMScript](Remove-CMScript.md)
-Remove a Configuration Manager PowerShell script.
+Remove a PowerShell script from Configuration Manager.

 ### [Remove-CMSecondarySite](Remove-CMSecondarySite.md)
 Removes a secondary site from Configuration Manager.

 ### [Remove-CMSecurityRole](Remove-CMSecurityRole.md)
-Removes custom security roles from Configuration Manager.
+Remove a custom security role.

 ### [Remove-CMSecurityRoleFromAdministrativeUser](Remove-CMSecurityRoleFromAdministrativeUser.md)
-Removes the association between a security role and an administrative user.
+Remove the association between a security role and an administrative user.

 ### [Remove-CMSecurityScope](Remove-CMSecurityScope.md)
-Removes a security scope.
+Remove a security scope.

 ### [Remove-CMSecurityScopeFromAdministrativeUser](Remove-CMSecurityScopeFromAdministrativeUser.md)
-Removes the association between security scopes and an administrative user.
+Remove the association between a security scope and an administrative user.

 ### [Remove-CMServiceConnectionPoint](Remove-CMServiceConnectionPoint.md)
 Removes a service connection point.